FeralAI/o2ptweaks.app/docs/EZROOT.md

 ## Detailed Steps

-> NOTE: This walkthrough assumes a fresh install on a stock device.
+> **NOTE: This walkthrough assumes a fresh install on a stock device.**

+### Step 1 - Accept Prompt

-Each time O2P Tweaks is run and the EZ Root feature is accessed, you will be presented with a disclaimer and confirmation prompt:
+Each time O2P Tweaks is run and the EZ Root feature is accessed for the first time, you will be presented with a disclaimer and confirmation prompt:

 <img src="images/userguide-ezroot-confirm.png" style="width: 480px">

 You must accept this prompt to continue.

-### Step 1 - Install Magisk
+### Step 2 - Install Magisk

 <img src="images/userguide-ezroot-step1.png" style="width: 480px">

-The **Install Magisk** button will download the latest Magisk stable release and begin the app installation.

-The downloaded Magisk APK file is located in your Download folder in case the automatic install doesn't start.
+The **Install Magisk** button will check Github for the latest Magisk stable release, download it, then begin the app installation.
+Please allow O2P Tweaks to install applications when prompted.
+The downloaded Magisk APK file is located in your Download folder in case the automatic install wasn't started.

-This step will be unavailable if Magisk is already installed.
+This step will be disabled if Magisk is already installed.

-### Step 2 - Create Backup
+### Step 3 - Create Backup

 <img src="images/userguide-ezroot-step2.png" style="width: 480px">

 The **Create backup** button will create backup disk images of the boot partitions for the device's active boot slot.
 This results in files with a name of `init_boot_a.img` and `boot_a.img` for Slot A, or `init_boot_b.img` and `boot_b.img` for Slot B.

-The files are stored in the O2P Tweaks app data folder `/storage/emulated/0/com.feralai.o2ptweaks/files`, and also archived to your internal storage Download folder in the case manual recovery is required.
+The files are stored in the O2P Tweaks app data folder `/storage/emulated/0/Android/data/com.feralai.o2ptweaks/files`, and also archived to your internal storage Download folder in the case manual recovery is required.

-### Step 3 - Prepare Patch
+### Step 4 - Prepare Patch

 <img src="images/userguide-ezroot-step3.png" style="width: 480px">